 There are many ways to find data on the web, and the data you find comes in many different formats from text to tables to images.
-In this exercise we will find data in a public database on the web, create a dataset from it, and link it to our project.
-This exercise will walk you through finding a public database on the web, downloading data from it, and uploading that data to a data.world dataset.
+In this tutorial we will find data in a public database on the web, create a dataset from it, and link it to our project.
+You will walk through finding a public database on the web, downloading data from it, and uploading that data to a data.world dataset.
 You can also read about the process in our article on creating a dataset.

-After working through the exercise in this article you should be able to:
+After working through the tutorial you should be able to:

 - Find data on the web

 - Prepare a file for upload to data.world

 - Add a new dataset to a project

 To complete this tutorial you need to have:

 - A data.world login (available for free here if you don't have one).

 - Your own tutorial project (you must create this yourself--it cannot be downloaded)